-It’s National Laundry Day and now is the perfect time to focus on life skills for children and how to do laundry is one of the most important of them all!
-Use this free laundry room printable to teach them the steps to washing their clothes properly so stains and odors are removed well with each load.
+It’s National Laundry Day and now is the perfect time to focus on life skills for children.
+How to do laundry with our printable laundry checklist is one of the most important of them all!

 There are many things we try to instill in our kids when they’re young but as they get older there are other life skills for children that they must learn in order to spread their wings and leave the house, one of which is how to do laundry!

 It’s something that can go very wrong if you don’t do it right, and something you will do the rest of your life.
 We started teaching our kids how to do laundry when they hit about 12 years old and now that I have a teenager who will leave for college in just one year (mom cries).
 I’m so glad we started early.